wrathematics/Rfiglet/README.md

 What is this?
 ====================================================================
-This is an R package for constructing n-grams, as well as generating new text based on the n-gram structure of a given text input.
+This is an R package providing access to printing via figlet.